Mercantilism

-Mercantilism is a form of economic system and nationalist economic policy that is designed to maximize the exports and minimize the imports of an economy.
+Mercantilism is an economic system and type of nationalist economic policy that is designed to maximize exports and minimize imports of an economy.
 It seeks to maximize the accumulation of resources within the country and use those resources for one-sided trade.
+Mercantilist policies have contributed to armed conflict and motivated colonial expansion.
+Economic intervention – especially in industrializing countries – is seen as modern mercantilism.

-The concept aims to reduce a possible current account deficit or reach a current account surplus, and it includes measures aimed at accumulating monetary reserves by a positive balance of trade, especially of finished goods.
-Historically, such policies may have contributed to war and motivated colonial expansion.
-Mercantilist theory varies in sophistication from one writer to another and has evolved over time.
+Within economic planning, the concept aims to reduce a possible current account deficit or reach a current account surplus, and it includes measures aimed at accumulating monetary reserves by a positive balance of trade, especially of finished goods.
 Mercantilism promotes government regulation of a nation's economy for the purpose of augmenting and bolstering state power at the expense of rival national powers.

-High tariffs, especially on manufactured goods, were almost universally a feature of mercantilist policy.
-Before it fell into decline, mercantilism was dominant in modernized parts of Europe and some areas in Africa from the 16th to the 19th centuries, a period of proto-industrialization.
-Some commentators argue that it is still practised in the economies of industrializing countries in the form of economic interventionism.
+Throughout history, high tariffs, especially on manufactured goods, were almost universally a feature of mercantilist policy.
+Mercantilism was dominant in modernized parts of Europe and some areas in Africa from the 16th to the 19th centuries, a period of proto-industrialization.
+International trade treaties and groups have led to the advent of non-tariff barriers to trade which have culminated to produce neomercantilism.

-With the efforts of supranational organizations such as the World Trade Organization to reduce tariffs globally, non-tariff barriers to trade have assumed a greater importance in neomercantilism.